gskorupa/examples/store_service/store_service.md

 We will show how simple and fast you can build a basic microservice using Cricket.
 And I don't mean something that only displays "Hello World", but an almost fully functional prototype with REST API, database and web GUI.

-Let's implement a Product store .
+Let's implement a product store .

 To do the we will need: